kadena-io/kuro/docs/KadenaBeta-v1.md

 Because of the way that we measure performance, which starts from the moment that the cluster's Leader node first sees a transaction to when it fully executes the Pact smart contract (inclusive of the time required for replication, consensus, and cryptography), the logic of the Pact smart contract itself will impact performance.
 For example, the "smart contract" `(+ 1 1)` will execute at a rate of 12k/second whereas a smart contract that requires 1 second to fold a protein will execute at 1/second.
 In both cases, the performance of everything up to the point of execution will be identitical.

-NB: The upgrade from Pact 1 to Pact 2 (in Janruary) the performance of our "payments demo" has dropped from 8k/s to 4k/s.
-We expect to have regained the performance by April.

 ## Client (repl) config file